alt-ctrl-code/home/README.md

-While all languages and different, in that they emerge at different times with different goals, and may have radically divergant idioms and norms, whether its the enterprise "safety" of Java and C#, the isomorphism of JavaScript ("The world’s most misunderstood programming language"), the pure productivity of Python, or the frugal asceticism of Go,  whatever attracts us, the goals of the coder more often remain doggedly consistent, whether parsing a file or exposing an endpoint, and sampling a generous variety is probably healthy advice.
+While all languages and different, in that they emerge at different times with different goals, and may have radically divergant idioms and norms, whether its the enterprise "safety" of Java and C#, the isomorphism of JavaScript ("The world’s most misunderstood programming language"), the pure productivity of Python, or the athletic asceticism of Go,  whatever attracts us, the goals of the coder more often remain doggedly consistent, whether parsing a file or exposing an endpoint, and sampling a generous variety is probably healthy advice.